 Liprotamase (Q1 2010) - a non-porcine pancreatic enzyme replacement therapy for the treatment of exocrine pancreatic insufficiency.

 The following are late-stage pipeline updates since January 1, 2012:

-Florbetapir - On April 6, 2012, the FDA approved AmyvidTM (florbetapir), a radioactive diagnostic agent indicated for brain imaging of beta-amyloid plaques in patients with cognitive impairment who are being evaluated for Alzheimer's Disease and other causes of cognitive decline.
-Beginning in June, a limited number of radiopharmacies will be distributing Amyvid.
+Florbetapir - On April 6, 2012, the FDA approved Amyvid[TM] (florbetapir), a radioactive diagnostic agent indicated for brain imaging of beta-amyloid plaques in patients with cognitive impairment who are being evaluated for Alzheimer's disease and other causes of cognitive decline.
+In June 2012, Amyvid became available to a limited number of imaging centers.

-Linagliptin - In January 2012, the FDA approved JentaduetoTM, a combination of linagliptin and metformin for the treatment of adults with type 2 diabetes (in collaboration with Boehringer Ingelheim).
+Linagliptin - In January 2012, the FDA approved Jentadueto^M, a combination of linagliptin and metformin for the treatment of adults with type 2 diabetes (in collaboration with Boehringer Ingelheim).
+In July 2012, it was also approved by the European Commission.